-According to ZDNet, 49% of large companies are implementing big data solutions.
-And this big data is often put into a data lake for economic reasons.
+Lots of organizations have implemented big data solutions – and this big data is often put into a data lake for economic reasons.
 As data lakes continue to grow in popularity across the enterprise ecosystem, the question comes to mind: Should the data inside of these nonrelational systems be subject to data governance?
 The simple answer to this question is yes: You do need data lake governance, provided the data is being used for business decision-making purposes.
 Let’s explore the value of governing these nonrelational systems.

 To set a foundation, data governance is a defined data management process that an organization follows to ensure high-quality data is available throughout the data's full life cycle.
 So, whenever the organization is using the data inside of a data lake to help guide their decisions, the data needs to be governed.